Improving the quality of graduate teachers in schools to meet the needs for teaching in the digital world

 Griffith has the highest education graduate success rate in Australia and the School of Education and Professional Studies is among the world’s leading education schools, ranked in the top 100 worldwide.
 Hands on experience in the classroom means our graduates are highly sought after in schools across Australia.

-The preservice teachers are enrolled in graduate entry initial teacher education programs.
-This exciting opportunity offers successful applicants a number of benefits over an extended period of time.
-Preservice teachers selected for enrolment in the TECE will gain valuable knowledge of DET systemic processes such as the implementation of the Australian Curriculum and new Senior Assessment and Tertiary Entrance System.
-You'll also have access to professional development opportunities that will support your development as an educator in a nurturing environment and have opportunities to network with your peers and future colleagues.
+The preservice teachers are enrolled in secondary initial teacher education programs.
+This exciting opportunity offers successful applicants several benefits over an extended period.
+Preservice teachers selected for enrolment in the TECE will gain valuable knowledge of DoE systemic processes such as the implementation of the Australian Curriculum and new Queensland Certificate of Education (QCE).
+You'll also have access to professional development opportunities that will support your development as an educator in a nurturing environment, and have opportunities to network with your peers and future colleagues.

 |Mark Rickard||Principal / Chair of Governance Committee||Benowa State High School|